 The standards of NERC CIP at the time of writing consist of 17 controls and 91 sub-requirements.
 Out of these controls, only 11 are actively being enforced, 5 are subject to future enforcement and one is being transitioned to an inactive state.
-Here we’ll dive in to currently enforced controls and provide transparency on how to make sure you satisfy their regulatory standards.
+Here we’ll dive into currently enforced NERC security controls and provide transparency on how to make sure you satisfy their regulatory standards.

-With the rampant rise of critical infrastructure cyber attacks, these compliance standards serve to mitigate the risks associated with operating in the BES and protect consumers and entities alike from the consequences of misuse and in operation within the BES.
+With the rampant rise of critical infrastructure cyber security incidents, these compliance standards serve to mitigate the risks and compromises that could to unlawful BES operation and protect consumers and entities alike from the consequences of misuse and inoperation of BES.
 Here we’ll be diving into the critical elements of the NERC CIP cyber security requirements and how to know if you’re compliant.

 CIP-002-5.1a: Cyber Security — BES Cyber System Categorization